Fewsats/simplecheckout-ts/cvc-verification/DOCS.md

 The CVC Verification application is a standalone, hostable web page designed to securely collect a user's CVC (Card Verification Code) when re-authentication is required.
 Because PCI compliance standards restrict the long-term storage of CVCs, this page provides a secure flow for users to re-enter their CVC to verify their identity before completing a sensitive transaction.

 When a user needs to re-verify, they are redirected to this page with a unique verification `code` in the URL.
-The application then uses the `smartcheckout-sdk`'s `CVCVerificationForm` to render a secure iframe, ensuring that the sensitive CVC data is sent directly to the vault and never touches our application servers.
+The application then uses the `simplecheckout-sdk`'s `CVCVerificationForm` to render a secure iframe, ensuring that the sensitive CVC data is sent directly to the vault and never touches our application servers.

 For general information about the SDK's architecture, please refer to the main [`DOCS.md`](../DOCS.md) file in the root of the repository.